dlt-science/science-notes/blogs/BOER/boer.md

   2. Diversified Revenues: PLFs provide an additional revenue stream, complementing traditional lending practices.

   3. Technological Innovation: Legacy IT systems in banks are challenging to overhaul.
-PLFs, with their innovative technology, could serve as pilot systems, gradually expanding across the organization.
+PLFs, with their innovative technology, could serve as pilot systems, gradually expanding across the organisation.

 - **Risks for Traditional Banks**：